menu

 Demographics

-The population of Cuba overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cuba, 21.02% have at least a bachelor's degree.
+The education level of Cuba citizens is a little higher than the average for US cities and towns: 21.02% of adults in Cuba have at least a bachelor's degree.

 The per capita income in Cuba in 2022 was $30,025, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $120,100 for a family of four.
 However, Cuba contains both very wealthy and poor people as well.